-Abrasions (scrapes), contusions (bruises), lacerations (tears), ecchymosis, petechiae, avulsion, indentations (depressions), erythema (redness) and punctures might be seen in bitemarks.
-Their meaning and strict definitions are found in medical dictionaries and forensic medical texts and should not be altered.
-An incision is a cut made by a sharp instrument and, although mentioned in the bitemark literature, it is not an appropriate term to describe the lacerations made by incisors.
+Abrasions (scrapes), contusions (bruises), lacerations (tears), ecchymosis, petechiae, avulsion, indentations (depressions), erythema (redness) and punctures may be seen in bitemarks.

 A Characteristic

 A characteristic, as applied to a bitemark, is a distinguishing feature, trait, or pattern within the mark.
 Characteristics are two types, class characteristics and individual characteristics.